 - Background noise can be extremely distracting for you and the interviewer.
 Find a quiet, well-lit room to attend your meeting so the interviewer can see and hear you clearly.

 What happens during an Advice and Guidance Meeting?

-Our Advice & Guidance Meetings are informal discussions between you and a member of our experienced staff; parents, carers and guardians are encouraged to attend with you if possible.
-Advice and Guidance Meetings usually last around 20 – 30 minutes, we have listed below some of the questions you may be asked and information you may receive from your interviewer.
+Our Advice & Guidance Meetings are informal discussions, lasting 20-30 minutes, between you and a member of our experienced staff; parents/carers are encouraged to attend with you if possible.

 You may be asked questions similar to: